- What happens after treatment for laryngeal or hypopharyngeal cancer?

 For some people with laryngeal or hypopharyngeal cancer, treatment may remove or destroy the cancer.
 Completing treatment can be both stressful and exciting.
 You might be relieved to finish treatment, but find it hard not to worry about cancer growing or coming back.
 (When cancer comes back after treatment, it is called recurrence.)
 This is a very common concern in people who have had cancer.

 It may take a while before your fears lessen.
 But it might help to know that many cancer survivors have learned to live with this uncertainty and are leading full lives.
-Our document, Living With Uncertainty: The Fear of Cancer Recurrence, gives more detailed information on this.
+See Living With Uncertainty: The Fear of Cancer Recurrence for more detailed information on this.

 If you have completed treatment, your doctors will still want to watch you closely.
 It is very important to go to all follow-up appointments.
 People with cancer of the larynx or hypopharynx are at risk for developing recurrences or new cancers in the head and neck area, so they must be observed closely after treatment.
 Your health care team will discuss which tests should be done and how often based on the type and initial stage of your cancer, the type of treatment you received, and the response to that treatment.